 - Meat products such as sausage rolls, individual pies, corned meat and sausages / chipolatas should be included only occasionally.

-Heathcote School will provide facilities for students bringing in packed lunches and ensure that free, fresh drinking water is readily available at all times.
+Heathcote School will provide facilities for pupils bringing in packed lunches and ensure that free, fresh drinking water is readily available at all times.

-As fridge space is not available in school, students are advised to bring packed lunches in insulated bags with freezer blocks where possible to stop the food going off.
+As fridge space is not available in school, pupils are advised to bring packed lunches in insulated bags with freezer blocks where possible to stop the food going off.

-Whenever possible, Heathcote School will ensure that packed lunch students and school dinner students will be able to sit and eat together.
+Whenever possible, Heathcote School will ensure that packed lunch pupils and school dinner pupils will be able to sit and eat together.